AntdUI/AntdUI/doc/wiki/en/BlurredFont.md

 #### SingleBitPerPixel

 The System Default in my system is actually `SingleBitPerPixelGridFit`, which has the same display effect.
 Black fonts are displayed in black without interpolation.
 Of course, the `SingleBitPerPixel` method also does not interpolate.
 The difference between the two is that `Grid Fit` is grid corrected, so the displayed font is more polished.
-You can take a look at the“宋体”, which has the best display effect at 12 o'clock size.
+You can take a look at the "宋体", which has the best display effect at 12 o'clock size.

 #### AntiAlias